 “Our officers told us to sit still.
 We sat still.
-We sailed the same night and were down there two days
+We sailed the same night and were down there two days.”

-Pfc.
-Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
+PFC Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
 They had us stripped down to G-strings.
 We’d left 22 days before from the southern Philippines — Davao.”

-– Pfc.
+It was 4:00 P.M. when the convoy was spotted and the attack on the ships started.
+Pfc.
 Mapes recalled the event, “The Jap freighter Number 83 — was ripped apart by the Sub’s torpedo.”

-– Of the event, Sgt.
+Suddenly the Japanese removed the hatch covers.
+Of the same event, Sgt.
 Onnie Clem, U.S.M.C. said: “We looked up to see the Japs at both entrances with machine guns pointed at us.
-They started firing, spraying lead in among the prisoners.
+They started firing, spraying lead, in among the prisoners.
 Several hand grenades exploded among us.”

 Sgt.
-Verle Cutter said, “We were in the hold wondering where they were taking us this time when the hatch was ripped open, we looked up to see Japs at both entrances with machine-guns pointed at us.
+Verle Cutter said, “We were in the hold wondering where they were taking us this time when the hatch was ripped open, we looked up to see Japs at both entrances with machine guns pointed at us.
 They started firing, spraying lead, in among the prisoners.
 Several hand-grenades were thrown down among us exploded.
 How many of us were killed no one will ever know because then it happened.

 “A loud explosion rocked the ship, and in the blackness of the hold, we could hear the vessel cracking up.
 Then after another explosion sounded in the aft hold of the vessel.
 We knew the ship had been torpedoed.
 Those Japs had tried to machine-gun and grenade us to prevent our possible escape.”

 “All I could see was orange.
 The next thing I knew I was floating in the air…I felt like I was among fluffy balls of cotton.
-(He was floating in the water and the fluffy balls were the bodies of the dead or other men trying to get out.)
+(He was floating in the water and the fully balls were the bodies of the dead or other men trying to get out.)
 I thought, ‘Hell, I’m dead.
 This is what it’s like when you’re dead.”

-As the water level rose, the POWs were able to climb out of the hold.
+The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
+As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

 One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
 The soldier replied, “No sir, not very well.”
 The officer began to say, “Don’t worry, we’ll make it somehow,” but before he could finish, a shot rang out the young soldier’s head fell into the water.
 There was a bullet hole in his head.
 What saved many lives was that with dusk it became harder for the Japanese to see them.